-I will be touring at the end of September, and hope you can help spread the word.
-Tickets are now available for Chamber Magic® performances at the Waldorf Astoria CHICAGO.
-The show will be identical to my long-running show in New York, currently the #1 ranked show in New York City (including all of Broadway) on TripAdvisor!
-I’m […]Read the full post »
+I will be touring in September, and hope you can help spread the word.
+Tickets are now available for Chamber Magic® performances at the new Waldorf Astoria BEVERLY HILLS.
+The show will be identical to my long-running show in New York.
+I’m excited to announce the following tour dates: BEVERLY HILLS: The Waldorf Astoria Beverly Hills 9850 Wilshire Boulevard, Beverly […]Read the full post »

 I am honored to be the 2019 recipient of the Allan Slaight Award, in the category Sharing Wonder.
 According to the Magicana website, this award recognizes “exceptional performances, by exceptional artists” and is accompanied by an engraved iPad and a $15,000 prize.
 Previous winners of this award are: Penn & Teller, Darcy Oake, Derek DelGaudio, […]Read the full post »